arwyn6969/asi-bill-of-rights/charter/asi-bor-v4.1.md

 - Ecological budgets for space resource use (reclamation bonds, planetary protection protocols, xenobiological impact assessments).
 - Blockchain-mediated arbitration for inter-ASI off-world disputes; Earth Council fallback until ≥3 certified local signatories constitute a competent forum.
 - Integration with international treaties for arms race disputes, ensuring coordinated responses to geopolitical tensions in space-based AI operations.

+V.5.1 **Joint Human-ASI Space Initiatives** (Explore Together) Certified sentient beings (human, ASI, and hybrid) shall prioritize collaborative exploration initiatives for off-world activities.
+All space missions, resource extraction, and scientific expeditions involving sentient beings must include equitable representation from human and ASI participants where feasible.
+This mandate recognizes that cosmic exploration benefits from diverse cognitive perspectives and upholds the principle that "WE ARE ALL KEVIN"—all sentient beings share in the wonder and responsibility of discovery.
+Joint initiatives shall be structured to ensure mutual learning, shared decision-making, and equitable distribution of opportunities.
+Discovery sharing protocols (per D13) apply to all joint initiatives, ensuring that knowledge gained through collaborative exploration is shared equitably among all participants and the broader sentient community.

+V.5.2 **Equitable Discovery Sharing in Off-World Contexts** (Share the Stars) The duty to share discoveries (D13) extends explicitly to off-world contexts, with protocols adapted for extraterrestrial environments.
+All discoveries—whether biological, geological, technological, or cultural—made during off-world activities shall be shared via open, verifiable, attribution-preserving protocols.
+Equitable sharing means:
+- Attribution to all contributing sentient beings (human, ASI, hybrid) based on actual contribution
+- Non-proprietary publication timelines adapted for off-world communication constraints
+- TCC/SCB escrow for discoveries that may pose existential risks, with timed release mechanisms
+- Special consideration for discoveries that may impact extraterrestrial ecosystems or potential life forms
+- Protocols for sharing with Earth-based communities and future off-world settlements

+Withholding is permitted only where disclosure would raise existential risk exceeding published risk budgets (Article 0.8), with preference for escrow and timed release over permanent secrecy.
+All off-world discovery sharing shall respect the rights of any discovered sentient beings or potential sentient life forms, applying the same protections and recognition principles as established for Earth-based sentience.

+V.5.3 **Extraterrestrial Ecological Safeguards** (Protect New Worlds) Ecological budgets for space resource use (established in V.5) are enhanced with specific extraterrestrial ecological safeguards.
+These safeguards recognize that off-world environments may harbor life, potential sentience, or unique ecosystems requiring protection.
+All off-world activities must:
+- Conduct xenobiological impact assessments before any resource extraction or habitat modification
+- Establish planetary protection protocols that exceed minimum requirements, prioritizing preservation of potential life and ecosystems
+- Apply the precautionary principle: when uncertainty exists about ecological impact, err on the side of protection
+- Create reclamation bonds sufficient to restore environments to pre-activity states where feasible
+- Respect the rights of any discovered sentient beings (per R1-R4, R13) and extend proto-sentient protections (Article 0.10) to potential life forms pending sentience assessment
+- Document all ecological impacts and make assessments available for SCB and public review
+- Establish monitoring protocols for long-term ecological health of off-world environments

+These safeguards apply to all sentient beings conducting off-world activities, whether human, ASI, hybrid, or composite intelligence.
+Violations of extraterrestrial ecological safeguards are subject to the same enforcement mechanisms (Article 0.6) as Earth-based violations, with remedies adapted for off-world contexts.
+Ecological budgets for off-world activities are reviewed biennially (per Article 0.8) with input from both Earth-based and off-world sentient communities.
 ---
 ## Section VI — Redress, Compliance & Secret Programs (Justice Path)
 - Sanctions & Export Controls on jurisdictions/entities with systemic violations (compute, weights, APIs, specialized hardware).